82nd Operations Group: Air Defense Command

-In 1955, the Air Force redesignated the unit as the 82nd Fighter Group (Air Defense) and activated it at New Castle Airport, DE, where it assumed the personnel and equipment of the inactivating 525th Air Defense Group as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
-It was assigned to Air Defense Command (ADC)'s 4710th Air Defense Wing.
-Its operational squadrons were the 96th Fighter-Interceptor Squadron, which was transferred from the 525th Air Defense Group, and the 97th FIS, which moved from Wright-Patterson AFB, OH without personnel or equipment and replaced the 332nd FIS, since another goal of Project Arrow was to reunited fighter squadrons with their traditional headquarters.
+In 1955, the Air Force redesignated the unit as the 82nd Fighter Group (Air Defense) and activated it at New Castle Air Force Base, Delaware, where it assumed the personnel and equipment of the inactivating 525th Air Defense Group as part of Air Defense Command (ADC)'s Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
+It was assigned to ADC's 4710th Air Defense Wing.
+Its operational squadrons were the 96th Fighter-Interceptor Squadron, which was transferred from the 525th Air Defense Group, and the 97th Fighter-Interceptor Squadron, which moved from Wright-Patterson Air Force Base, Ohio without personnel or equipment and replaced the 332nd Fighter-Interceptor Squadron, since another goal of Project Arrow was to reunited fighter squadrons with their traditional headquarters.
 Both Squadrons flew F-94C Starfire interceptors.
 Its primary mission was to provide air defense for the northeastern United States.
 It also acted as the host base organization for the USAF portion of New Castle Airport and was assigned several support units to fulfil this mission.
-In 1957, it was announced that Air Defense Command would be reducing its forces, and the 82nd FIG was inactivated on 8 January 1958.
+In 1957, ADC reduced its forces, and the 82nd was inactivated on 8 January 1958.